Reconciling observed and simulated stellar halo masses: Conclusions

 Given the limitations of any suite of simulated galaxies, these conclusions come with a few caveats.
 Even in our highest-resolution simulations we can only satisfactorily resolve star formation in satellite galaxies down to the mass scale of the classical dwarfs \citep[$M_{\mathrm{halo}} \gtrsim 10^9 M_{\odot}$; $M_{\mathrm{star}} \gtrsim 10^5 M_{\odot}$;][]{wetzel16}, so we are still missing some of the mass in accreted stars, but we expect this fraction to be small given that the mass-to-light ratio of galaxies increases so sharply below this level \citep[e.g.][]{2013ApJ...762L..31B,2014ApJ...784L..14B,2014MNRAS.444..222G,2017MNRAS.464.3108G,2010ApJ...710..903M}, and given that the total stellar halo masses are $10^9 M_{\odot}$ or above for all the galaxies.
 On the other hand, unlike \citet{pillepich14}, we do not remove stars in bound subhalos, so this likely raises the mass fractions somewhat for a few of our simulated galaxies, notably those where a companion is clearly visible.
-There are not too many of these cases in our suite, which is reasonable given that the field of view shows the inner $\sim 50$ kpc where most structures will have been tidally disrupted \citep{2017MNRAS.471.1709G}. \mer\ do not attempt to fit and remove any satellites in their measurements, but neither are any companion galaxies clearly apparent in their images, so we consider our approach to be justified; where some of our simulated galaxies have companions we consider these part of the scatter.
+There are not too many of these cases in our suite, which is reasonable given that the field of view shows the inner $\sim 50$ kpc where most structures will have been tidally disrupted \citep{2017MNRAS.471.1709G}. \mer\ do not attempt to fit and remove any satellites in their measurements, but neither are any companion galaxies clearly apparent in their images.
+The main point is to maintain consistency in the treatment of satellites between analyses of the observations and simulations, so where some of our simulated galaxies have companions we consider these part of the scatter.